mattckrause/mattckrause.github.io/content/2025-04-05-building-a-custom-graph-connector.md

 ## The PowerShell Script

-You can find my script [here](https://github.com/mattckrause/MSGraph/tree/Main/ExternalItems).
+You can find my full script [here](https://github.com/mattckrause/MSGraph/tree/Main/ExternalItems).
 I am using the Microsoft Graph PowerShell SDK and will summarize the important pieces below:

 The PowerShell script authenticates against my Entra ID app registreation.
 I use a .env file to hold my auth data so you would need to do something similar: